Merlin W. Schultz Professional Development Grant

 Terms:

 The purpose of this grant is to support the professional development of counselors/mental health professionals.
 This may involve an individual’s attendance at a professional counseling/mental health conference and/or in a professional counseling/mental health enrichment program or may support the funding of a specialized workshop to train counselors/mental health professionals in a group setting.
-Conference/workshop/training may be conducted online or in-person to advance counseling.
+Conference/workshop/training may be conducted online or in person to advance counseling.
 This activity must be completed within one year.

 The Foundation requires that the individual or group representative applying for a grant belong to a professional mental health organization, such as the Illinois Counseling Association, in order to ensure grants are awarded to those who are adhering to a professional Code of Ethics.

 Recipients are expected to submit a proposal that describes and shares their learning experience for presentation at a local, state, regional, or national Professional Conference either in person or virtually.
 The recipient is to notify the Foundation of his or her plans and where the proposal has been submitted in the final report.
+Failure to submit a final report by the requested deadline may result in forfeiture of the grant and/or future funding.

 Grant applications from ICA Divisions and Chapters or from any mental health or counseling group or agency, versus an individual applicant, must be signed by at least two officers of the applying organization or an officer and a staff member.